Natural Ink Making with Food Waste

 • All materials included, though you are welcome to bring any of your own.

 • A vegetarian lunch of soup, bread, and salad.
+Made with the same vegetables and herbs that we will be making inks from.

 • Tea, coffee, and coffee.